MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 Azure services, which aren't constrained to a particular Azure region, are deployed or configured as global resources.
 Some use cases include distributing traffic across multiple regions, storing permanent state for the whole application, and caching global static data.
 When accommodating both [scale-unit architecture](mission-critical-application-design.md#scale-unit-architecture) with [global distribution](mission-critical-application-design.md#global-distribution), consider how resources are optimally distributed or replicated across Azure regions.

 Other resources are deployed regionally.
 These resources that are deployed as part of deployment stamp typically corresponds to a scale unit.
 However, a region can have more than one stamp, a stamp can have more than one unit.
-The reliability of regional resources is crucial as they are responsible for running the main workload.
+The reliability of regional resources is crucial as they're responsible for running the main workload.

 This image shows the high-level design.
 A user accesses the application through a central global entry point that then redirects requests to a suitable regional deployment stamp.